chienhsiang-hung/blog/content/posts/2022/PowerApps Get Thumbnail for URL in RSS News Link Power Automate API HTTP Tutorial/index.md

 The risk is *Unsplash terminated the api* and it did have happened.
 Don't worry.
 That's why we have this post today.
 In this post I will guide you step by step to create your own api via **Power Automate** to achieve it in a real way.

 ## Tutorial
-First we need a `When a HTTP request is received` Trigger as a portal of the API in Power Automate and that's where we pass our parameter (here means news `primaryLink`) from PowerApps to Power Automate.
+First we need a `When a HTTP request is received` Trigger[^when-an-http-request-is-received-trigger] as a portal of the API in Power Automate and that's where we pass our parameter (here means news `primaryLink`) from PowerApps to Power Automate.
+Let's set our query parameter to `{"url": "example.com"}`.
 ![create-trigger.png](create-trigger.png "create-trigger.png")
 ### Power Automate When a Http Request Is Received Query
-Unable to get array of values sent as parameter in URL
+Unable to get array of values sent as parameter in URL[^quot-When-a-HTTP-request-is-received-quot-Unable-to-get-array-of]

 [JohnAageAnderse](https://powerusers.microsoft.com/t5/user/viewprofilepage/user-id/15774):
 > The URL query parameters that you provide to the Flow will end up in the "queries" property.